DimensionalDrift/Milestone_1-2/README.md

  - The search 'Spot' at the top of the screen is non functional at the moment.
 In the intended design, when the user clicks the search icon it will reveal the search box with a sliding animation.
 In order to animate this it will require custom JavaScript and other libraries that are outside the scope of this project.

- - It is also intended that on the home page that the navigation bar at the top will be transparent, allowing the photo take up the whole screen but to implement that will require more custom JavaScript.
+ - It is also intended that on the home page that the navigation bar at the top will be transparent, allowing the photo take up the whole screen until the user scrolls where it would fade into white.
+To implement that will require more custom JavaScript.

  - No forms or user input have been hooked up to any backend system, this will definitely need to be changed in the future.